liangzheng816/OfficeDocs-SharePoint/migration/mm-egnyte-step2-scan-assess.md

 4. Highlight any or all of the accounts and then select **Scan** if you chose not to auto scan earlier.

 >[!Important]
-> The total number cannot exceed 50,000 tasks.
+> The total number can't exceed 50,000 tasks.

 5. Once the scan is complete, a table summary displays to give you an at-a-glance overview of your folders.
 The summary includes User item counts, migration readiness, and any issues that need attention.
 4. Review the scanned list.
 Search for specific text, or select a filter to review the list more easily.

 ## Download reports

 Summary and detailed scan reports are available to assist you in troubleshooting.
 Download the generated reports and logs to investigate any possible issues that might block your migration.

 1. Once the scan is complete, select **Download summary report**.
-2. To download a detailed scan report for an individual folder, select a single row, then select **Download scan log**.   </br>
+2. To download a detailed scan report for an individual folder, select a single row, then select **Download scan log**.

 ## [**Step 3: Copy to migrations**](mm-egnyte-step3-copy-to-migrations.md)